aqibchou/Predictive-Load-Balancer/README.md

 | Engineered features | 23 |

 Train/test split: 80/20 chronological.
 Shuffling was explicitly avoided to prevent data leakage - a time-series model must never be evaluated on data that precedes its training window.

-A critical issue discovered during development: initial models achieved near-perfect R2 scores because lag features inadvertently included current traffic when predicting current traffic.
-The fix required shifting all lag features by one additional period so that predictions at time T only use data from T-1 and earlier.

 ---